Itisfilipe/feature-requets-flask-app/README.md

 'Reports')

 ## Tech Stack Suggestions
 The following are recommendations on tech stack.
-You can build a project outside of these, but this stack is common in our environment and we favor projects that demonstrate command of our tool set:
+You can build a project outside of this framework, but this stack demonstrates mastery of  tools our team favors.

 * OS: Ubunutu
 * Server Side Scripting: Python 2.7+ or 3.5+
 * Server Framework: Flask